betajaen/dx8/Documentation/CPU16/Instructions.md

 `trp <p>`

-Copies an all purpose register to the Program stack register
+Copies an all purpose register to the Program Counter stack register (PcStack)